Emmytobs/react-accordion-library/README.md

 }
 ```

-Since you will need to have multiple AccordionItem components under the parent Accordion component, it can be easier to arrange the dynamic parts of each accordion item in an array of objects instead of having many AccordionItem siblings:
+Since you will need to have multiple AccordionItem components under the parent Accordion component, it will be easier to arrange the dynamic parts of each accordion item in an array of objects instead of having many AccordionItem siblings:

 ```javascript
 import { Accordion, AccordionItem, Title, Content } from 'react-accordion-library;